coalition-of-invisible-colleges/ao-react/API.md

 ## Memes

-Memes, aka attachments are files stored in the ~/.ao/memes folder of the AO server.
+Memes, also known as attachments, are files stored in the ~/.ao/memes folder of the AO server.
 When the AO server starts, it scans the ~/.ao/memes folder and adds every file it finds there as a card, based on a hash of the file (to prevent duplicates).
 When a user uploads a file, a card is also created.
 The card that is created has text that is the same as the filename.

 The Meme object is the attachment part of a card and has the following properties: